easeaico/pulse-go/docs/Methodology/TissueMethodology.md

 Features, Capabilities, and Dependencies
 ----------------------------------------
 The %Tissue system is a low-resolution, mid-fidelity model of the tissues of the body.
 One of the primary functions of the %Tissue system is to control the transport of substances between the tissues and the blood.
-There are several transport models which help the %Tissue system perform that function.
-Figure 2 provides an overview of the extravascular space and the various modes of substance transport between the blood and the tissues.
+There are several transport models which help the %Tissue system perform that function. @figureref {TissueTransport} provides an overview of the extravascular space and the various modes of substance transport between the blood and the tissues.
 The %Tissue system also handles the conversion of substance (i.e. metabolic consumption and production).

 <center>
 @anchor tissue-fig2
 <a href="./Images/Tissue/tissueTransport.png"><img src="./Images/Tissue/tissueTransport.png" width="500"></a>
-<i>Figure 2.
-The tissue compartment is partitioned into two distinct fluid spaces, and the non-fluid volume and mass are accounted for.
+<i>@figuredef {TissueTransport} The tissue compartment is partitioned into two distinct fluid spaces, and the non-fluid volume and mass are accounted for.
 There are several modes of transport between the spaces.</i>
 </center><br>

 ### Bulk Flow and Advection
-The movement of fluid between the intravascular and extravascular space is modeled using the @ref CircuitMethodology.
-Figure 3 shows a representative circuit diagram.
+The movement of fluid between the intravascular and extravascular space is modeled using the @ref CircuitMethodology. @figureref {TissueCircuitExample} shows a representative circuit diagram.
 In most cases, each tissue circuit node is connected to one and only one cardiovascular circuit node.
 However, the gut tissue compartment is a lumped representation of the abdominal viscera organ tissues, and thus the large intestine, small intestine, and splanchnic vascular circuit nodes all connect to the gut tissue circuit node.

 <center>
 <a href="./Images/Tissue/TissueCircuitExample.png"><img src="./Images/Tissue/TissueCircuitExample.png" width="500"></a>
-<i>Figure 3.
-The tissue compartment is partitioned into two distinct fluid spaces, and the non-fluid volume and mass are accounted for.
+<i>@figuredef {TissueCircuitExample} The tissue compartment is partitioned into two distinct fluid spaces, and the non-fluid volume and mass are accounted for.
 There are several modes of transport between the spaces.</i>
 </center><br>

 The volume in the tissue compartment is partitioned into the extracellular and intracellular space, as shown in [Figure 2](@ref tissue-fig2).
 The extracellular partition is connected to the circuit model, whereas the intercellular partition is seperate to allow for a non-linear control of the fluid flow dynamics.
 Although fluid moves according to the circuit model, there is no advective transport into the parenchyma.
 All substance transport into the tissue fluid space is simulated using one or more of the transport modes described below.